geoffder/dometyl-keyboard/README.md

-# Dometyl - Another Dactyl inspired keyboard (eventually supporting rubber domes)
+# Dometyl - Another Dactyl inspired keyboard, this time with rubber domes.
 ![Splaytyl Build](things/boards/splaytyl/images/splaytyl_both.jpeg)

 ## About
-This is a library (currently under construction) for generation of paramaterized split-hand, concave, columnar, ergonomic keyboards in the spirit of the [Dactyl](https://github.com/adereth/dactyl-keyboard), but written from the ground up in [ocaml](https://ocaml.org/), rather than [clojure](https://clojure.org). **Dometyl** also takes inspiration from a
+This is a library for generating paramaterized split-hand, concave, columnar, ergonomic keyboards in the spirit of the [Dactyl](https://github.com/adereth/dactyl-keyboard), but written from the ground up in [ocaml](https://ocaml.org/), rather than [clojure](https://clojure.org). **Dometyl** also takes inspiration from a